-He is a writer of great versatility, from the light and satirical tone of his earlier books to the more psychological preoccupations of recent ones, such as A Fatal Attachment.
-Under the name of Bernard Bastable he has also written novels featuring Mozart as a detective, and is the author of many short stories.
+He was a writer of great versatility, from the light and satirical tone of his earlier books to the more psychological preoccupations of recent ones, such as A Fatal Attachment.
+Under the name of Bernard Bastable he also wrote novels featuring Mozart as a detective, and was the author of many short stories, including Sins of Scarlet, which won the 2006 CWA Short Story Award.
 He has created several detectives, including Perry Trethowan and Charlie Peace.

 M. Arnaud Bamberger of Cartier